Welcome to our grammar lesson about the Spanish connector “sin embargo”.

-“Sin embargo” is a connector in Spanish, expressing an opposition between the two sentences it connects.
-It means “however” in English.
+“Sin embargo” means “however” in English.
+It expresses an opposition between the two elements or sentences it connects.

 1. Meaning of Spanish “sin embargo”